shinbyh/python-mysqldb-reconnect/README.md

 A minimal MySQL database management with auto-reconnection after session timeout

 ## Prerequisites
+* Python 2.X or 3.X
 * pymysql
+* MySQL or a server running MySQL

 ## Usage
 Running the test code